MMedSci Advanced Neonatal Nurse Practitioner (NURT96)

 - Year 1: Advanced Paediatric Nursing Contemporary Clinical Practice

 - Year 2: Research Methods

 - Year 2: Non-Medical Prescribing

 You’ll develop a portfolio of learning, a skills log, undertake objective structured clinical exam, formative and summative EMSQs (multiple choice-style questions under exam conditions) and report writing.

-The annual tuition fee for 'home' self funding or sponsored students for the academic year 2017/18 is £2,830 and for the academic year 2018/19 is £3,033.
+The annual tuition fee for 'home' self funding or sponsored students for the academic year 2019/20 is £3,333.
 LBR funding may be available, subject to eligibility and availability.
 Please refer to our funding pages for further information.

 Important: HEYH Multi professional advanced clinical practitioner funding